FOOD POLICY COUNCILS & FOOD SYSTEMS PLANNING INITIATIVE

 Local Procurement by Massachusetts State Agencies, Colleges, and Universities

-In early 2013, the Food Law and Policy Clinic conducted a similar project with regard to local purchases by state agencies.
+In 2013, the FLPC conducted a similar project with regard to local purchases by state agencies.
 Massachusetts law requires state agencies—but not state colleges or universities—to implement a 10 percent price preference for foods grown or processed in the commonwealth.
-The Food Law and Policy Clinic conducted research and prepared a report detailing this legal regime, discussing the agencies that are bound by this rule, identifying the barriers to local purchasing on either the agency or farmer side, and proposing both policy and non-policy recommendations for increasing local procurement by state agencies in Massachusetts.
+The FLPC conducted research and prepared a report (published in April 2015) detailing this legal regime, discussing the agencies that are bound by this rule, identifying the barriers to local purchasing on either the agency or farmer side, and proposing both policy and non-policy recommendations for increasing local procurement by state agencies in Massachusetts.

-As part of the Food Law and Policy Clinic’s work on farm to institution in Massachusetts, the Food Law and Policy Clinic published a four-page handout for advocates across the country to use in their efforts to increase local procurement by state agencies, colleges, and universities.
+As part of the FLPC’s work on farm to institution in Massachusetts, the FLPC published a four-page handout for advocates across the country to use in their efforts to increase local procurement by state agencies, colleges, and universities.

 FOOD ACCESS & OBESITY PREVENTION INITIATIVE